Chris-70/WiFiBinaryClock/README.md

 ___
 ### Background:

 The software was initially based on the [example/11-BinaryClockRTCInterruptAlarmButtons][example_11] on the GitHub [marcinsaj/Binary-Clock-Shield-for-Arduino][shield_github].
-I refactored everything to create a pure Interface class, [`IBinaryClock`][IBinaryClock], to fix the minimum capabilities and decouple the classes.
+I refactored everything to create a pure Interface class, [`IBinaryClockBase`][IBinaryClock], to fix the minimum capabilities and decouple the classes.
 The main [`BinaryClock`][BinaryClock] class implements the interface and handles all the base operations of the Binary Clock Shield.
 The class would perform everything related to the Binary Clock Shield, such as handling the display of the time, alarm and interface screens on the NeoPixel LED matrix.
 Additional classes were created to handle the button pressing and debouncing, serial output and settings menu.
 The [`BCMenu`][BCMenu] class handles all the settings menu operations.
-This class contains most of the settings logic and methods, modified to work in a class with the new user interface.
-The [`BCButtons`][BCButton] class handles all the button pressing and debouncing.
+This class contains most of the settings logic and methods, modified to work in a class with the new user interface, [`IBCButtonBase`][IBCButtonBase].
+The [`BCButtons`][BCButton] class implements the interface that handles all the button pressing and debouncing.
 The [`SerialOutput.Defines.h`][SerialOutputDefines] file defines all the serial output MACROs, this is useful for debugging and can be disabled with a simple _#define_ to remove the code and save memory.
 The [`MorseCodeLED`][MorseCodeLED] class handles the Morse code blinking on an LED for error codes.
 The [`BinaryClockWAN`][BinaryClockWAN] class handles all the WiFi operations, such as connecting to an access point, getting the time from an NTP server and uploading new alarm melodies.
 The [`BinaryClock`][BinaryClock] class uses the [Adafruit Bus IO][busio] library; a forked version of the [Adafruit RTClib][rtclib] library, [RTClibPlus][rtclibplus]; and the [FastLED][fastled] library.

 The [`BinaryClock`][BinaryClock] class was designed to be used as part of a library so it could be included in another project.
 The class uses callback functions to notify the main program when the time is updated or when an alarm goes off.
 This allows the main program to handle these events as needed.
 The main program could be altered for the different board capabilities, or lack of capabilities.
 The Arduino UNO R3 and R4 Minima boards don't have WiFi so they are limited to setting the time and alarms using the buttons on the shield.
 The ESP32 based boards have WiFi so they can connect to an NTP server to get the time and adjust for daylight savings time automatically.
 The ESP32 based boards can also be used to change the LED colors and upload new alarm melodies.
 The WiFi capabilities are not part of the [`BinaryClock`][BinaryClock] library class, they are handled in their own library, [`BinaryClockWiFi`][BinaryClockWiFi_lib].
 The [`BinaryClock.Defines.h`][BinaryClockDefines] file contains all the global definitions for the different boards, their capabilities, and other defines used in the code.
 The main program can use these definitions to enable or disable features based on the board being used.
 The [`board_select.h`][boardselect] file can be used to define the pin assignments and board capabilities for any UNO style board not currently supported.
 The [`BinaryClock.Structs.h`][BinaryClockStructs] file contains all the global data structures used in the library.
+The [`TaskWrapper.h`][TaskWrapper] set of template helper functions to create a task to call any instance (or free/static) method as the task function.
+The task frees any memory and deletes itself when the method exits.
+This is a standalone header file that could be used with other projects that run FreeRTOS.

 ___
 ### Design Overview: